drvinceknight/pfm/book/tools-for-mathematics/04-matrices/how/main.md

 ## Create a matrix

-We create a matrix using the `sympy.Matrix` tool.
-We combine this with square brackets `[]` which we nest so that every row is also inside square brackets.
+You create a matrix using the `sympy.Matrix` tool.
+You combine this with nested square brackets `[]` so that every row is also inside square brackets.

 ````{tip}